The 2014 National Curriculum has three main aims for mathematics. These are to ensure that all pupils:

 reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language

 can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions

-Pupils should also apply their mathematical knowledge to science and other subjects.
+Pupils apply their mathematical knowledge to science and other linked subjects wherever possible.

 Please select from the files below to see the Jersey Curriculum content for your child's year group.